Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Related Works

 \textbf{Camera Pose Estimation.} Camera pose estimation is a fundamental task for 3D reconstruction which can be categorized into SfM and SLAM/VO methods.
 SfM methods operate on unordered images and estimate the camera intrinsics and extrinsics.
 SLAM/VO methods can be viewed as a subset of SfM with enforced real-time constraints.

-COLMAP \cite{schoenberger2016mvs} \cite{schoenberger2016sfm} is an incremental-SfM method that is commonly the default choice for estimating camera parameters and scene geometry, while ORB-SLAM \cite{orbslam3} and DSO \cite{Engel-et-al-pami2018} are classic real-time alternatives.
-While highly accurate in sequences with large overlap, these traditional systems succumb to failures under conditions including few views and motion blur.
-These failures motivate deep-learning based approaches which are more robust in these difficulties.
+COLMAP \cite{schoenberger2016mvs} \cite{schoenberger2016sfm} is commonly the default SfM choice for estimating camera parameters and scene geometry, while ORB-SLAM \cite{orbslam3} and DSO \cite{Engel-et-al-pami2018} are classic real-time alternatives.
+While highly accurate in sequences with large overlap, these systems succumb to failures under conditions including sparse views and motion blur.
+These failures motivate learning based approaches which are more robust in these scenarios.
 Several fully-differentiable SfM pipelines have been proposed for greatly improving 3D reconstruction and pose estimation accuracy and robustness \cite{wang2023vggsfm} \cite{smith24flowmap} \cite{brachmann2024acezero}.
-In particular, DUSt3R \cite{dust3r_cvpr24} and MASt3R \cite{mast3r_arxiv24} have shown that directly regressing pointmaps enables incredible performance, which has inspired a line of ``-3R''-related works \cite{zhang2024monst3r} \cite{wang2024spann3r} \cite{smart2024splatt3r} \cite{Yang_2025_Fast3R} \cite{cut3r}.
-SLAM and VO methods have also underwent its own deep revolution \cite{Czarnowski2020deepfactors} \cite{tartanvo2020corl} \cite{teed2021droid} \cite{Sucar_2021_imap} \cite{Rosinol20icra-Kimera} \cite{murai2024mast3rslamrealtimedenseslam}, with DROID-SLAM \cite{teed2021droid} obtaining accurate SOTA pose estimates by using RAFT \cite{teed_raft_2020} for estimating optical flow.
+In particular, DUSt3R \cite{dust3r_cvpr24} and MASt3R \cite{mast3r_arxiv24} shown how scaling pointmap regression yields SOTA performance in challenging sparse-overlap settings, inspiring a line of ``-3R''-related works \cite{zhang2024monst3r} \cite{wang2024spann3r} \cite{smart2024splatt3r} \cite{Yang_2025_Fast3R} \cite{cut3r}.
+SLAM and VO methods have also underwent its own deep learning revolution \cite{Czarnowski2020deepfactors} \cite{tartanvo2020corl} \cite{teed2021droid} \cite{Sucar_2021_imap} \cite{Rosinol20icra-Kimera} \cite{murai2024mast3rslamrealtimedenseslam}, with DROID-SLAM \cite{teed2021droid} obtaining SOTA pose estimates by using RAFT \cite{teed_raft_2020} for estimating optical flow.
 Since no prior methods estimate camera motion from a single image, we decide to benchmark against COLMAP, MASt3R, and DROID-SLAM, approximating velocities via finite differences.